marine conservation, turtles, marine organisations, support organisations

 There are many marine conservation organisations & initiatives which have set up communities to become self-sufficient.
 They have created ways to deal with waste, created fishing areas that sustain the community & protect the spawning grounds of their fish species.

 If you support an organisation or initiative as we do please continue to do that!

-You are supporting communities which are marine conservation avocates!
+You are supporting communities that are marine conservation avocates!